 - Providers will be required to communicate any changed information to the NPPES within 30 days of the change.

 - CMS will publicly report the names and NPIs of those providers who do not have digital contact information included in the NPPES system by the second half of 2020.

 What standards need to be supported under this rule?

 It is important to note that as with past rules, CMS defines what the impacted entity needs to do, and ONC defines how to do it through technology and policy requirements.
 As part of the ONC rule, a number of standards were finalized in support of the CMS requirements.

 - United States Core Data for Interoperability (USCDI)

 - HL7 2.5 functionality in an EHR or Administrative System to be subject to the Conditions of Participation.

 InterSystems, a Leader in FHIR and Interoperability, Can Help You Comply with the CMS Interoperability Rule

-Customers use our solutions to bring together patient and member data from EMRs, insurance claim systems, and other sources across the healthcare ecosystem.
+Customers use our solutions to bring together patient and member data from EMRs, clinical labs, post-acute care, insurance claim systems, and other sources across the healthcare ecosystem.

 InterSystems Can Help You Succeed